jrsm1/EWAS_Application/DEV.md

         [ pyinstaller -F main.py ] then rename executable file.

 Suggested to use PyCharm IDE as it is easiest to integrate with git.

+___
+___
+___
+####IF git push IS FAILING --> TRY [git config http.postBuffer 524288000]
+    - This issue might be caused because execute file is too big.
+    - The EWAS Application.exe might cause the push to be significantly slower.
+    * Recommendation is to only work on the .exe file only in distribution branch.
+(Delete from all other bdevelopment brances.)

+---
+---
+---